 Spend more time with family

-With a lot of people working from home and kids about to start school holidays this is a great time to make family memories.
+With a lot of people working from home and kids being home schooled, this is a great time to make family memories.
 Make plans for family holidays you will take when things return to normal, teach your kids to cook your favourite meals, take walks together or build an obstacle course in the backyard.

 It can seem scary now, especially with so much uncertainty, but it is important to take care of your mental health so that you can be of benefit to yourself and others over the coming months.

-We’re always here for you so if you want to reach out, have a chat to any of the trainers in the gym.
+We’re always here for you so if you want to reach out.